 What Affects Visitor Attendance?

-Disney enthusiasts recommend a game plan to navigate the crowds of people and the heat and humidity, depending on the season.
-You should expect crowds and lines during your Walt Disney World visit, but there are some ways to avoid the most crowded park hours:
+Make a game plan to navigate the crowds of people and the heat and humidity, depending on the season.
+You should expect crowds and lines during your visit, but here are some of my top 6 tips for avoiding the surge;

 - Go when the park first opens